codinasion-archive/codinasion-programme/programme/pattern-2/index.md

 ---
-title: print pattern
+title: Print pattern
-description: Write a Python programme to print a specific pattern.
+description: Write a programme to print the given pattern.

 contributors:
   - yacine-zitouni